Milly Hirst is a singer and songwriter based in Norwich, UK.

-I was introduced to my dad's extensive record collection as a child, inspiring a life long love of music of all genres.
-As far back as I can remember I always wanted to sing, and at 13 I picked up my first guitar and found a way to weave words into songs.
-My debut self-titled EP was released in 2012 through independent record label Bare Feet Records.
-I have also released the live album Equator recorded and produced by Barn Recordings.
-My single Heptonstall Old Church was released in 2013 and chosen as the ‘Headphone Moment’ on Lauren Laverne’s BBC6 Music.
+Her debut self-titled EP was released in 2012 through independent record label Bare Feet Records, as well as the live album Equator recorded and produced by Barn Recordings.
+The single Heptonstall Old Church was released in 2013 and chosen as the ‘Headphone Moment’ on Lauren Laverne’s BBC6 Music.

-Since then I have focused on specific songwriting projects, producing songs and material for the BFI Britain on Film project, as well as the single Bury Me Close to Home for the WW1 legacy project Fiercest Light with 14-18 NOW.
-I have also worked with a broad range of young musicians on mentoring and songwriting projects.
+Since then she has focused on specific songwriting projects, producing songs and material for the BFI Britain on Film project, as well as the single Bury Me Close to Home for the WW1 legacy project Fiercest Light with 14-18 NOW.

-I provide vocals and tour with other bands and musicians, most recently with alternative/classical/trip-hop outfit Wooden Arms and the ambient/drone/lo-fi band B R O A D S.
+She also provides vocals for other bands and musicians, most recently with alternative/classical/trip-hop outfit Wooden Arms and the ambient/drone/lo-fi band B R O A D S.

 David Kushar for Spiral Earth describing Milly's debut 5 track EP; 'mature', 'deeply meditative' and 'an inspiring debut'.